qwertyforce/note_app/README.md

-# secure_note_app
+# note_app
-pwa which stores your notes encryted
+pwa which stores your notes locally and can sync with server